 That database has already been created.
 It’s called the National Credit Information Sharing Platform, 全国信用信息共享平台 (NCISP).1 NCISP is controlled by the central government, and it’s the primary clearinghouse for social credit files on individuals and corporations.

 The National Credit Information Sharing Platform

-The NCISP already contains a staggering amount of information, submitted by city and provincial governments, state agencies, and the central bank.
+The NCISP already contains a staggering amount of information, submitted by city and provincial governments, and state agencies.
 There’s a national committee of government departments that are participating in the SCS buildout.
 As of August 1, 2019, there are 46 government agencies on the committee, many of whom we know will add their data sets to the master credit files (see them all in Appendix 1).2 The NCISP will collect info from agencies on a national level, and it will also suck up data from provincial- and city-level government departments.

 Government documents lay out in great detail exactly which records the central database will contain, which government agency will contribute which datasets, as well as which records will be open to the public and which won’t.

 The most recent document about the contents of the central database was released in 2016.3 The document outlines 400 different categories of datasets that will be included in the master database.